katmiller00/Python-Projects/Predicting House Prices Multi-Regression (Seaborn)/README.md

-# Predicting House Prices - Plotly, Matplotlib, Seaborn
+# Predicting House Prices - Plotly, Matplotlib, and Seaborn
 ## Concepts Utilized
 - Exploring and analyzing Boston housing price dataset
 - Splitting data into a training and testing dataset